abondis/iio-python-2-in-1/README.md

 - [ ] code cleanup: setup proper classes, and remove `global` uses
 - [ ] systemd service
 - [X] change themes on the fly
+- [X] change colors on the fly
 - [ ] document setup
 - [ ] change colors (ie: yellow with xrandr?) depending on brightness
-- [ ] FIX: if pen was not detected -> exception, should warn or silent fail
+- [X] FIX: if pen was not detected -> exception, should warn or silent fail